Skip to main content

 Agnew and Nixon

-Many were surprised when Nixon picked relatively unknown Maryland governor Spiro Agnew to be his running mate.
-But Agnew's sharp-edged, anti-elite political style and aggressive attacks on Nixon opponents proved useful.
-Library of Congress.
+Many were surprised when Nixon picked the relatively unknown Maryland governor Spiro Agnew to be his running mate.
+But Agnew's sharp-edged, anti-elite political style and aggressive attacks against Nixon's opponents proved useful.
+Library of Congress

 See Reassessing Spiro Agnew